silshack/inls161fall2016/_posts/2016-11-30-recording-and-editing-audio.md

 The files should be relatively small.
 They are just short clips.

-Probably the easiest way to get these files into CodeAnywhere is to zip them up in a ZIP file and then upload them by right clicking on the correct directory in your tree.
+Probably the easiest way to get these files into Cloud9 is to zip them up in a ZIP file and then upload them by right clicking on the correct directory in your tree.

 Then unzip them into the directory where you want them using the unzip command.